mattcaron/thermostat/README.md

 ## License

 Broadly speaking, this code is licensed under the 3-Clause BSD license.
 However, it incorporates various third party modules that have their own licenses, in which case those licenses apply.
 If there is ever a conflict (for example, a derived work), then the terms of that license have precedence.
 See the LICENSE file for more details.

+## FAQ

+### **Y U NO ZIGBEE?**

+Because I have WiFi coverage all over my house, and the cost is about the same.
+I will grant you that battery life would be better with Zigbee, but that's not the only consideration in play here.

+### **What's all this about your data and huge coporations?**

+Maybe it's because I don't like being the product.
+Maybe I just read too much cyberpunk.
+Maybe I just am a little paranoid.
+Or maybe I'm just a control freak.
+Take your best guess.

+### **But, half the links are to Amazon!**

+Yeah, I'm a hypocrite too, what's your point?